open-contracting/kingfisher-summarize/docs/cli/upgrade-database.rst

 Upgrade Database
 ================

-This tool will setup from scratch or update to the latest versions the tables and structure in the Postgresql database.
+This sets up from scratch or updates to the latest version the tables and structure in the Postgresql database.

 .. code-block:: shell-session